Clarion Hotel Energy by Snohetta Architects Showcases Industrial History

 Side-bar-footer-forum

-Snohetta's architectural design for the Clarion Hotel Energy was accomplished and began welcoming guests on August 20th, 2014.
-Situated in Stavanger, Norway, this hotel serves as a significant architectural icon and one of the drawcards of the region.
+Snohetta's architectural design for the Clarion Hotel Energy was completed, and began welcoming guests on August 20th, 2014.
+Situated in Stavanger, Norway, this hotel serves as a significant architectural icon and one of the region's drawcards.

-Commissioned for a volume and concept study to design the hotel and conference center, Snohetta architects wanted to reintroduce the town’s history as a former center for the fishing and canning industries.
-They chose to design the building as two distinct volumes in one to emphasize the industrialism of the Stavanger town.
+Commissioned for a volume and concept study to design the hotel and conference center, Snohetta Architects wanted to reintroduce the town’s history as a former center for the fishing and canning industries.
+They chose to design the building as two distinct volumes in one to emphasize the industrialism of Stavanger.

-The building’s volume is divided into two with each volume having separate functions and with distinct aesthetic characters too.
-The first volume covers two stories with a large base in terms of area and constructed from concrete.
-The roof cover was made from river stone.
-This two-story volume consists of public areas like the foyer, restaurant and a conference center.
+The building’s volume is divided into two, with each volume having separate functions and distinct aesthetic characters.
+The first volume covers two stories and has a large base in terms of area.
+It is constructed from concrete, and the roof cover is made from Riverstone.
+This two-story volume consists of public areas like the foyer, restaurant, and conference center.

-Alongside this volume, parking was incorporated around the base of the building for bikes since Norway is largely a cycling nation especially the town of Stavanger where vehicles are not a very common phenomena.
+Alongside this volume, bike parking was incorporated around the base of the building since Norway is largely a cycling nation, especially in the town of Stavanger, where vehicles are not very common.

 The interiors of the rooms are distinct despite the use of similar furniture.
-From each room visitors can enjoy the views of the town and the serene landscape while at the same time relishing the timber-inspired floor finish.
-Views are further enhanced where the lamella volume slopes from 7th floor to 5th floor generating a nice artificial scenery created by the building’s own design.
+From each room, visitors can enjoy views of the town and the serene landscape while relishing the timber-inspired floor finish.
+Views are further enhanced where the lamella volume slopes from the 7th floor to the 5th floor, generating a nice artificial scenery created by the building’s own design.

-The lamella volume’s exterior façade has been designed with reflective metal of natural anodized aluminum as a seal of Stavanger’s history of one of the former industrialized areas to have participated in the fishing and canning industry.
+The lamella volume’s exterior façade has been designed with reflective metal of natural anodized aluminum to seal Stavanger’s history as one of the former industrialized areas participating in the fishing and canning industry.

 We've got another treat for design enthusiasts!
 Delve into "Morpheus Hotel: Zaha Hadid’s Striking Exoskeleton In Macau",' a prestigious hotel that embodies elegance and innovation.